idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueNebarraIdle.md

 - Hey Nebarra, are you sure you don't have Bosmer blood in you?
 You are so small!
 - It's fun fighting side by side with another Altmer.
-Just wish you were a better warrior.
+You still have room for improvement though.
 - Not sure if Trinimac would approve of your weapon choice, Nebarra!
 - Don't hurt Nebarra!
 He still needs to grow!
 - Here, take a healing potion, you look like you could use one!
 - Don't worry, I'll protect you, Nebarra!
 - How many bandits did you kill, Nebarra?
+- It's fun fighting side by side with another Altmer.
+Want to spar later on, Nebarra?
 - How does it feel having fought for the wrong side?
 - I don't like your eating habits, it's strange at best...to eat with a helmet on.
+- Want to see who kills a troll faster next time?
 - You are spilling way too much of your drinks on your helmet, you need a bib!
 - I'm curious, why not take off that helmet once in a while?
 - How exactly do you eat with the helmet on?
 Don't you get food stuck?
 - Isn't it uncomfortable to sleep with a helmet on?
 I even take my circlet off.
+- Would you care for some wine later?
+Exchange some stories?